A Letter from the Ashes

 If you’ve made it this far, thank you.

+I am not the only one going through something.
 If my behavior ever made it seem like I thought otherwise, I’m sorry.

+There’s no catch to anything I’ve shared.
+I don’t want pity.
+I don’t want gifts or dollar bills.
 If anything in the past made it seem like I had ulterior motives, know that I’ve learned.

-If you want to follow my journey, my writing continues at right here,
+If you want to follow my journey, my writing continues here.
+I write under the name The Wounded Healer.

-From whoever this version of who I am is…
+From whoever this version of me is…

 If you need to throw these words away, I only ask—please do so gently.